Belo Horizonte: Music

 Sala Minas Gerais, at the Centro de Cultura Presidente Itamar Franco, is the house of the Minas Gerais Philharmonic Orchestra.

 Clube da Esquina is one of the most important musical movements in the musical history of Brazil.
 It originated in the mid-1960s, and since then its members have been hugely influential in Brazilian and even international music, some like Milton Nascimento and Toninho Horta achieving worldwide acclaim.
 Other people involved in the movement include musicians, songwriters, composers, conductors and lyricists, such as Tavinho Moura, Wagner Tiso, Andersen Viana, Milton Nascimento, Lô Borges, Beto Guedes, Flávio Venturini, Toninho Horta, Márcio Borges and Fernando Brant, among others.

 The band Uakti, known for performing with self-built musical instruments, originated in Belo Horizonte under the influence of Walter Smetak and the Composition School from Bahia.
 Also, several nationally famous rock groups have been founded in Belo Horizonte, including Jota Quest, Pato Fu, Skank, 14 Bis and Tianastácia.
 In later years, Belo Horizonte has been more frequently included in Brazilian tours of foreign mainstream and independent acts.

 Belo Horizonte is also known as the Brazilian Capital of Metal music, hence the huge number of heavy metal bands (and the likes) founded there, especially in the 1980s.
 Most importantly, Overdose, the first metal band from BH and one of the first to gain prominence in Brazil; Sepultura, the world's best known Brazilian metal band; and Sarcófago, one of the founders of modern black metal.
 The contemporary Christian music band Diante do Trono, is also of Belo Horizonte.
 A short instrumental song by American band Earth, Wind & Fire is named after the city on their album Now, Then & Forever.

+Other genres are also popular, such as Sertanejo music, and it also has its own Funk carioca scene, being extremely popular among youngsters.